Everyday quick fixes

 You can also explore pdf tools for similar tools in the same category.

-If you need a slightly different result, try PDF Split, Image to PDF Converter, JPG to PDF, PDF Page Rotator, and PDF to JPG.
+If you need a slightly different result, try PDF Split, Image to PDF Converter, JPG to PDF, PDF Page Rotator, PDF to JPG, and PDF Page Number Adder.

 A practical use case is combining several related documents into one file before sending or printing them.
 People often merge resumes and supporting files, invoices for the same month, or scanned pages that belong in one packet.